unpywall/unpywall/README.md

 ### Authentication

-A authentification is required to use the Unpaywall Service. unpywall offers two options for authorizing the client.
+An authentification is required to use the Unpaywall Service.
+For that, unpywall offers two options for authorizing the client.
 You can either import `UnpywallCredentials` which generates an environment variable or you can set the environment variable by yourself.
 Both methods require an email.

 ```python
 from unpywall.utils import UnpywallCredentials